dobby-ide/helsinki-city-bike/README.md

 ## Stations view

-### Stations view shows all the available stations at once with te posibility to search for te right station.
-When a user clic the station it will show a map with the station, and further infos about that station: total number of journeys departing from the station and number of journeys returning to the station.
+### Stations view shows all the available stations at once with the posibility to search for the right station.
+When a user clicks the station it will show a map with the station, and further infos about that station: total number of journeys departing from the station and number of journeys returning to the station.
 ### Then the user has also the possibility to seek further numbers facts about the station: average length of journeys and popular station connections according to the month chosen.
 ***
 ***